Alejandro has instructed piano at McGill University, Kwantlen Polytechnic University and is currently on faculty at the Vancouver Academy of Music.

 Witnessing how young people are empowered, inspired and made curious and resilient when exposed to musical education, motivated me to co-found and direct the Blueridge Chamber Music Festival and Workshop, an organization that, for the last ten summers, has brought advanced music students to discover the collaborative, inclusive, and fun nature of chamber music.

-You can request an initial lesson through Top Music Teachers, the Vancouver Academy of Music, or write directly to: alochoa [at] gmail.com
+You can request an initial lesson by writing directly to: alochoa [at] gmail.com

 STATEMENT OF TEACHING PHILOSOPHY